 Gerard, “How does he get them alone in a vacant place carrying a sword?”

 “Sword is already in the place.
-The only risk is the owner or a real agent, comes along while he’s inside.
+The only risk is the owner or a real estate agent comes along while he’s inside.
 Improbable, but still a risk.”

 Gerard, “Could he be an agent?”